Himachal Pradesh Police baton-charge demonstrators protesting ‘illegal’ mosque in Shimla

 On September 4, the matter sparked a row in the Himachal Pradesh Assembly when state minister Anirudh Singh and his Congress colleague Harish Janartha argued about the mosque.
 The Congress is the ruling party in the state.

-The next day, workers of the Bharatiya Janata Party, Hindutva organisations and residents organised a march to protest the mosque’s allegedly illegal construction.
+The next day, workers of the Bharatiya Janata Party, Hindutva organisations and residents organised a march to protest the mosque.

 On September 7, the Himachal Waqf Board told a Shimla court that the mosque is its property and that the dispute is about the construction of additional floors, The Indian Express reported.